The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in Amsterdam, Sloterdijk.
+When travelling this route, Omio customers are departing most frequently from Paris Gare de Lyon and arriving in Amsterdam, Radarweg (Sloterdijk).

 Here are some other resources that might have the information you need